Cal Poly Mustangs baseball: The Blue-Green Rivalry

 The main rival of the Cal Poly is UC Santa Barbara.
 The rivalry is a part of the larger Blue–Green Rivalry, which encompasses all sports between the two schools.

-Robin Baggett Stadium
+Baggett Stadium

-Robin Baggett Stadium is a baseball stadium on the Cal Poly campus in San Luis Obispo, California.
+Baggett Stadium is a baseball stadium on the Cal Poly campus in San Luis Obispo, California.
 It was opened on January 21, 2001, with a 6–5 victory over Stanford in 12 innings.
 After renovations and expansion in 2018, it now seats 3,138.
 A record attendance of 3,284 was set on May 6, 2005, during a game against Cal State Fullerton.